gamma-opt/spro-notes/course/content/chapter_1/1-the_farmers_problem.md

 The results in {numref}`farmers_optimal_20-` show that in this case, our optimal strategy changes in some way.
 Essentially, we are still following steps 1-3, but we never really reach step 3, as we are left with not enough land to satisfy our cattle feed constraints.
 As corn is cheaper to buy than wheat, we focus on fulfilling the need for wheat and plant the reminder of the land with corn, complementing it with an amount of 180 tons from the market.

-## Considering multiple sceanrios at once
+## Considering multiple scenarios at once

 Although we can extract a logic on how to proceed, one may notice that our strategy has a fundamental flaw: it depends on *knowing what would be the yields* so we can plan the exact amount of acres that will yield 6000 tons of sugar beets.
 Clearly, it the yields are truly uncertain, we must design a strategy that can perform well *regardless* of the observed yield.